Explosion at US Steel plant in Pennsylvania leaves 1 dead, 1 missing, 10 injured

 The lawsuit stemmed from a Christmas Eve fire in 2018 that caused $40 million in damage.
 The fire damaged pollution control equipment and led to repeated releases of sulfur dioxide, according to a lawsuit.
 In the wake of the fire, Allegheny County warned residents to limit outdoor activities, with residents saying for weeks afterward that the air felt acidic, smelled like rotten eggs and was hard to breathe.

-Dr. Deborah Gentile, the medical director of Community Partners in Asthma Care, studied asthma levels after the fire and found there was a doubling of patients who sought medical treatment.
+Dr. Deborah Gentile, the medical director of Community Partners in Asthma Care, studied asthma levels after the fire and found twice as many patients sought medical treatment.
 One of her colleagues found patients living near the plant had increased symptoms of asthma, including coughing, wheezing and shortness of breath.

 News of the latest explosion had Gentile questioning how well the facility was being maintained.